studiopress/genesis-custom-blocks/CONTRIBUTING.md

 ### Local Setup

-Block Lab development requires Node.js and follows the WordPress coding standards for PHP and JavaScript.
+Genesis Custom Blocks development requires Node.js and follows the WordPress coding standards for PHP and JavaScript.
 In order to get your development environment setup quickly, simply run the following commands after cloning the plugin from Github:

 #### Node